 6. Ask the right questions

-A good sales person or account manager will always have a sense of pertinent questions to ask which will get to the heart of an issue.
+A good Sales person, Account Executive or Account Manager will always have a sense of pertinent questions to ask which will get to the heart of an issue.

 An interview is a great opportunity to demonstrate this ability and to show you are thinking about how you can succeed in the role.
 Enquiries such as ‘What is the biggest challenge faced by your account executives and how will I be able to help overcome it?’ cuts to the heart of the job and shows the mindset of someone who wants to do well.